forem/forem/README.md

 ## What is Forem?

-Forem is open source software for building communities.
+Forem is an open source software for building communities.
 Communities for your peers, customers, fanbases, families, friends, and any other time and space where people need to come together to be part of a collective.
 [See our announcement post](https://dev.to/devteam/for-empowering-community-2k6h)